roura356a/csk/intl.en-US/Release notes/System Component change Records/ack-node-repairer/Introduction to ack-node-repairer.md

 ---
-keyword: [ack-node-repairer, health check and auto repairing of nodes, ACK Node Repairer]
+keyword: [ack-node-repairer, health check and auto repairing of node, ACK Node Repairer]
 ---

 # Introduction to ack-node-repairer